dintifla/simple-timekeeping/README.md

 1. Correct the category in the "Start" file if some of the spares were female (set `category: "Female"`)
 2. Select "Auswertung" from the top menu
 3. Import start- and finishing time files (the ones generated above)
-4. Click "Evaluate" ("Evaluate")
+4. Click "Auswerten" ("Evaluate")
 5. See the result table as well the exported results as `.json` and `.csv`

 ## Possible improvements

 - Export results in more file formats
 - Save to (cloud) database instead of files
-- Better, more consistent styling
 - Increase test coverage
-- Better handling of spares per category
-- Get categories from config file
+- Make categories configurable
+- Register more data at the start list (e.g. team name)